SimonLembeye/E-map/README.md

 # E-map

-## Partie client d'une application colaborative de recensement de bornes de recharges pour voitures éléctriques
+## Client side of a colaborative application for the identification of charging stations for electric cars.

-* Partie serveur en php avec Oauth2
+* Server side in PHP with Oauth2
-* Partie client avec jquery, ajax, mustachejs
+* Client side with jquery, ajax, mustachejs

-Projet réalisé avec Jules Delemotte dans le cadre du modal Smartphones et Tablettes de l'école Polytechnique.
+Project carried out with Jules Delemotte as part of the modal Smartphones and Tablets of the Ecole Polytechnique.